stevenschwenke/Java8Workshop/README.md

 TODO
 ----------
 - together invent exercises for each chapter
-- review all new packages for new classes and add them here
 - Parallel streams are supposed to be faster.
 However, several intelligent people suggested to never use it because of thread issues.
 Read into that!
 - new JVM monitor